mratunjaypatle2022/demo_class/README.md

 # demo_class
-This is a demo version of repository in github
+This is a demo version of repository in github.